 It is important to bring this up because PHGG is different.

-PHGG lacks the "viscous" or swelling properties of guar gum.
+PHGG does not have the "viscous" or swelling properties of guar gum.
 These properties minimize uncomfortable side effects while still offering prebiotic benefits.

 Partially Hydrolyzed Guar Gum Benefits